 Wow!
 I think that may have been the longest weekend of our lives!
 But it was soooo worth it!
-And now that we’ve had a few days to recover, we wanted to send out one final message for the 2013 Texas Pinball Festival:
+And now that we’ve had a week to recover, we wanted to send out one final message for the 2015 Texas Pinball Festival:

-We owe a LOT of “Thank You’s”… to each of our exhibitors, including all of our first timers, those that purchased tournament machines, the members of the DFW Pinball & Aracde Club and of course, all of our regulars.
+We owe a LOT of “Thank You’s”… to each of our exhibitors, including all of our first timers, those that purchased tournament machines, custom game exhibitors, the members of the DFW Pinball & Arcade Club, the ArkLaTex Club, the Ozark Pinball Syndicate, The Game Preserve of Houston, and of course, all of our regulars.
 The time and effort you put into your games and your willingness to share those games in this format has made the Texas Pinball Festival the envy of other pinball shows.
 We couldn’t put this show on without each and every one of you.
 We are proud to hear you refer to it as “our show.”

 And now we say Congratulations!
 To all of our winners… and there were a lot of them!
-To start with, Josh Thomson took home the 2013 Stern Avengers Red Cross Raffle pin.
-Trent Augenstein took home the top tourney prize in the Texas State Championship, A-Division.
-Grant Mortenson took the top spot in B-Division.
-Andrew Hassell beat out his competition in the Kid’s Bump ‘n’ Win.
-11 pins took home Best in Show ribbons, including the Grand Champion, Marc Oradat’s Varkon.
+To start with, Nicholas King took home the 2015 Stern WrestleMania in our American Heroes Raffle.
+Colin MacAlpine took home the top tourney prize in the Texas Wizards, A-Division.
+44 other trophies were awarded in our IFPA tournaments.
+Rebecca Thompson took home the top prize in the Ladies Tourney.
+Andrew Hassell beat out his competition in the Kid’s Bump ‘n Win.
+22 ribbons found new homes in the Best in Show competition, including the Grand Champion, Shawn Farwell’s Acrylic Pinball Project.

-At one point, we counted 402 games on the floor, but we will stand by Martin Ayub’s (pinballnews.com) count of 357 games, which is an increase of 124 games over last year.
-We raised over $4,000 for the American Red Cross.
-We awarded over $3,300 in tournament money plus prize packages and trophies, and $1,450 in Best Of award monies and ribbons.
-And we increased our attendance by more than 30%.
+During exhibitor registration, 435 games came through the doors.
+We raised $3,856 for the Wounded Warrior Project®.
+We awarded over $4,500 in tournament money plus prize packages and trophies, and $1,350 in Best of Show award monies and ribbons.
+And we increased our attendance by about 20%.

 We couldn’t mention everyone or everything here, so click here to see the rest of our winners and pictures from the show.
 And we know a lot of you got some great pictures and videos.
 Email us, and we’ll add a link to your albums.